fanfan42/ansible-role-lsw/README.md

 ## Introduction

-The goal of this role is to allow the automatic installation of a full Windows 10/11 Family (other variants are also possible) Virtual Machine (VM) on a Linux host.
+PGS stands for Passthrough GVT-g SR-IOV.
+The goal of this role is to allow the automatic installation of a full Windows 10/11 Pro (other variants are also possible) Virtual Machine (VM) on a Linux host.
 The VM is customized to allow maximum performance at the price of security "features" and can be built with these virtualization technologies :

 * Passthrough
 * Intel GVT-g